Cazenovia College: History

 In September 2022, after a failed attempt to refinance debt, the college defaulted on a $25 million bond payment owed to the Madison County Capital Resource Corporation.
 On December 7, 2022, it was announced that the school would permanently close, citing poor finances as the main reason.
 In April 2023, the entire campus was put up for sale by A&G Real Estate Partners.
 The final commencement took place on May 13, 2023.
 In addition, there was an online-only session of summer classes ending June 25, 2023 with a final closure date of June 30, 2023.
 The final president of the college was David Bergh.
 The college's records are maintained by nearby Le Moyne College.

 In fall 2023, the New York State Police began to use the former campus as a state police training academy.
-The temporary police training academy is scheduled to close in August 2025.
+The temporary police training academy was scheduled to close in August 2025.

+Campus

+The college was in Cazenovia Village, and also in Cazenovia Town at the same time.